This guide is also available in Welsh (Cymraeg).

 To benefit as a couple, you (as the lower earner) must have an income of £11,000 or less.
 You can calculate how much tax you’ll pay as a couple.

-If you were eligible for Marriage Allowance in the 2015 to 2016 tax year, you can backdate your claim to 6 April 2015.
-You can only transfer the set amount each year.
+If you were eligible for Marriage Allowance in the 2015 to 2016 tax year, you can backdate your claim to 6 April 2015 and reduce the tax paid by up to £432.

 Who can apply